PowerShell/DscResources/Automation.md

 by the Waffle board or done manually by the user.

 There is some automation that is done by thanks to the Waffle board.
-When an issue is closed and the issue is in any (one or more) of the Waffle board columns (except for the *Backlog* or *Done* column), the assigned label to that column is removed.
+When an issue is closed, and the issue is in any (one or more) of the Waffle board columns (except for the *Backlog* or *Done* column), the assigned label to that column is removed.
 Same happens when a PR is merged or closed.

-For example if an issue is in the *Help Wanted* column on the Waffle board, then the issue will have the label *help wanted* assigned.
+For example, if an issue is in the *Help Wanted* column on the Waffle board, then the issue will have the label *help wanted* assigned.
 If the issue is closed, the *help wanted* label will be removed (and the issue will be moved to the "Closed"-column in the Waffle board).